$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Related Work

 \section{Related Work}

-\paragraph{Cross-lingual Summarization} One of the challenges in cross-lingual summarization is the need for cross-lingual datasets.
+\paragraph{Cross-lingual Summarization} A key challenge in cross-lingual summarization is the scarcity of training data.
 Indeed, while creating large-scale multilingual summarization datasets has proven feasible \cite{straka-etal-2018-sumeczech,scialom-etal-2020-mlsum}, naturally occurring documents in a source language paired with summaries in different target languages are rare.
-For this reason, existing cross-lingual approaches create large-scale synthetic data using back-translation \cite{zhu-etal-2019-ncls,cao-etal-2020-jointly} or translate the input documents \cite{ouyang-etal-2019-robust}.
+For this reason, existing cross-lingual approaches create large-scale synthetic data using machine translation \cite{zhu-etal-2019-ncls,cao-etal-2020-jointly,ouyang-etal-2019-robust}.

-Cross-lingual datasets include WikiLingua \cite{ladhak-etal-2020-wikilingua}, a dataset derived from multilingual how-to guides, but how-to guides are relatively short and their summaries are limited to brief instructional sentences.
-Cross-Sum \cite{bhattacharjee2021crosssum} contains over a million article and summary samples, aligned from the multilingual XL-Sum \cite{hasan2021xl} dataset, but its summaries are limited to one or two sentences.
-Herein, we use the XWikis dataset \cite{perez-beltrachini-lapata-2021-models}, a cross-lingual dataset derived from Wikipedia, since their input documents and target summaries are considerably longer.
+Cross-lingual benchmarks include WikiLingua \cite{ladhak-etal-2020-wikilingua}, a dataset derived from multilingual how-to guides, which are relatively short and their summaries limited to brief instructional sentences.
+CrossSum \cite{bhattacharjee2021crosssum} contains over a million article and summary samples, aligned from the multilingual XL-Sum \cite{hasan2021xl} dataset, but the summaries are limited to one or two sentences. \citet{fatima-strube-2021-novel} propose a Wikipedia-based cross-lingual dataset, but it only includes the English to German language direction.
+We work with XWikis \cite{perez-beltrachini-lapata-2021-models}, a cross-lingual dataset derived from Wikipedia with long input documents and long target summaries across four languages: English, Czech, French, and German.
+We compare these datasets in Appendix~\ref{sec:crosslingual-datasets}.

-\paragraph{Content Plans for Summarization} Content planning has proven helpful for conditional generation tasks by breaking down the generation into smaller steps. \citet{konstas-lapata-2013-inducing} proposed content plans based on grammar rules, and recent work has extended content planning to neural models~\citep{puduppully2019data,moryossef-etal-2019-step,puduppully2021data}.
-Lately, content plans have been proposed for summarization and long-form question answering~\citep{narayan-etal-2021-planning,narayan2022conditional}.
-Our work builds upon the content planning approach proposed by~\citet{narayan-etal-2021-planning} which showed that models could generate more faithful and entity-specific summaries when using an intermediate planning step as an ordered sequence of salient entities.
-Herein, we explore whether such a content plan can serve as a cross-lingual bridge and enable task transfer between languages.
+\paragraph{Content Plans for Summarization} The idea of breaking down the generation task into smaller steps through a separate planning stage has proven helpful for data-to-text generation \citep{puduppully2019data,moryossef-etal-2019-step,puduppully2021data,liu-chen-2021-controllable} and lately for summarization and long-form question answering~\citep{narayan-etal-2021-planning,narayan2022conditional}.
+Our work is closest to~\citet{narayan-etal-2021-planning} who show that an intermediate planning step conceptualized as a sequence of salient entities could yield more faithful and entity-specific summaries.
+Herein, we explore whether content plans can serve as a cross-lingual bridge and enable \emph{task transfer} between languages.